• Skip to primary navigation

 6 mince pies on a red plates with some Xmas garland decor in background.

-You know Christmas is round the corner when the mince pies come out!
+You know Christmas is round the corner when the mince pies and Brussels sprouts come out!
 It seems strange that we love them so much but wouldn’t dream of eating this popular Christmas treat at any other time of the year!

 The credit for this recipe belongs to my mother in law, like the egg & dairy free cupcakes she spent ages developing and testing, she has kindly done the same with these vegan mince pies and even made her own homemade mincemeat, jam packed with spiced fruit.
 (Vegan too of course!).